discordjs/guide/guide/interactions/registering-slash-commands.md

 Notice how we specified `required: true` within the options object?
 Doing this will make the option a required field and will prevent the user from sending the command without specifying a value for this option!

 Now you've learned how to create an application command with `options`.
-Keep reading, we have one more section to cover!
+Keep reading, we have two more sections to cover!

 ## Option types